 “The exceptionalness of his experiences, the will behind the works, the almost primitive attitude he has when confronted with stone, the most varied qualities of stone, from Belgian black to river boulders, reveal a laborious process of synthesis of exterior reality.
 Thus the images are shown us in their remote aspect as ‘creations’ almost unique for the strange magic running through them as if they were part of a fabulous world returned to its original purity, and it is thus that Harvey Fite faces the work of a patient and ancient stone cutter, which more than any other gives the feeling of an artist’s inmost frank confession.”

-Harvey would go on to also be awarded a one-man show at the Galerie Raymond Creuze in Paris the following year.
+Following the exhibition in Rome, Fite is awarded a one-man show at the Galerie Raymond Creuze in Paris.
+The show goes on display the following year.